pcanz/pPEG/docs/context-sensitive-grammars.md

 The parser has no way to match the *same* `ticks` string in the opening and closing `ticks`.

-A possible work-around is to define as many as needed:
+The standard work-around is to define a sufficient number of rules one for each different run of quote marks:

-    code  = t1 / t2 /t3 / ...
+    code  = ... / t3 / t2 / t1
     t1    = '`' ~'`'* '`'
     t2    = '``' ~'``'* '``'
     t3    = '```' ~'```'* '```'
     ...

-This is not a very satisfactory solution.
+This works, but it is not be a very satisfactory solution.

 In Rust the `##"raw-string"##` syntax has the same problem:

     raw-string = fence '"' ~('"' fence)* '"' fence
     fence      = '#'+

-The parser has no way to ensure tha `fence` is the same before and after the string, and this can not be deferred to a parse tree check.
+The parser has no way to ensure tha `fence` is the same before and after the string, and this requirement can not be deferred to a parse tree check.

 ###  Indented Blocks